veesorawee/vibe-jira-my-task/README.md

 > **AI-Generated Repository**
 >
-> **This entire repository, including all code, documentation, and project structure, was generated through collaboration with multiple AI language models including Gemini (Google), Claude (Anthropic) and ChatGPT (OpenAI), Gemini (Google)** The development process was iterative and driven by a series of conversational prompts to build features, design the UI, and structure the application.
+> **This entire repository, including all code, documentation, and project structure, was generated through collaboration with multiple AI language models including Gemini (Google), Claude (Anthropic) and ChatGPT (OpenAI)** The development process was iterative and driven by a series of conversational prompts to build features, design the UI, and structure the application.
 No single line of code was written manually - everything was generated through AI assistance.

 ## 🎯 Who Is This For?